Erik98146/LaunchControl/README.md

 3. install Git on your computer: https://git-scm.com/install/windows
 4. Download all files from releases (on the right side) and place them in a common folder
 5. Connect the Waveshare AMOLED display with USB
-6. Open a command prompt and navigate to the directory with the launchcontrol.yaml
+6. Open a command prompt and navigate to the directory with the downloaded files
 7. Send the compile command: ```esphome run launchcontrol.yaml```
 8. After it compiles, select the option to upload using the COM port USB serial device
 9. Move to the van or withing range of the Cerbo wifi.
 Connect the display to USB power.
 1 minute after launch, it will start the setup portal hot spot.
 Use your phnone and connect to SSID ```LaunchControl-Config``` and select venus-xxxxxx from the list of WiFi networks available.
 Enter the password you setup previously and save. (this will connect the wifi of the display to the Cerbo and save the settings)